 The Legend button can be used to change the Symbol Type to Single symbol or Unique symbols.
 The Chart Color can be changed if the Symbol Type is single symbol.
 If unique symbols are used, the Legend can be used to select data on the bar chart.
 To change the color associated with a category, click the symbol and choose a color from the palette or enter a hex value.

 The value of each bar can be symbolized as a count of features in each category on the y-axis, or as a number or rate/ratio field.
-If a field is used, the bar values can be calculated as a sum, minimum, maximum, or average of values from the field for each category.
+If a field is used, the bar values can be calculated as a sum, minimum, maximum, average, percentile, or median of values from the field for each category.